Home Warranty When Buying a House: Buyer & Seller Guide

 Protection During the Critical First Year

 The first year of homeownership presents unique challenges.
 You're still learning about your home's systems, identifying quirks, and understanding maintenance needs.
-A home warranty provides essential protection during this learning period.
+A home warranty provides essential protection during this learning period, which is why a first-time buyer home warranty is often considered a smart investment.

 Key benefits include: